 class. - Border Color – The color of the card’s border.

-- Avatar Border Color – The color of the border on avatars.
+. - Avatar Border Color – The color of the border on avatars.
+Make sure the class name uses

 By default, if Primary Card Style is set to “Light,” your cards will be light by default and without any additional input.
 If it’s set to “Dark,” your cards will be dark by default.